MicrosoftDocs/Viva/Briefing/be-admin.md

     Set-UserIntelligenceConfig -Identity Contoso\Jill [-BriefingEmailMode [<”Opt-in” | “Opt-out”>]
      ```

   - If you set the BriefingEmailMode parameter to Opt-out, the Briefing email will be Off by default for that user.
-Users can then opt-in from https://briefing.microsoft.com.
+Users can then opt-in from [briefing.microsoft.com](https://briefing.microsoft.com).
   - If you set the BriefingEmailMode parameter to Opt-in, the Briefing email will be On by default for that user.
-Users can then opt-out from https://briefing.microsoft.com.
+Users can then opt-out from [briefing.microsoft.com](https://briefing.microsoft.com).
 If no action occurs, this setting applies by default.

-  For example, to get the current state of the Briefing email flag for “Contoso\Jill,” use:
+  For example, to get the current state of the Briefing email flag for “Contoso\Jill,” you'd use:

     ``` powershell
     Get-UserIntelligenceConfig -Identity Contoso\Jill